TA-Softies/ta-wiki/guides/misc/noload-setup.md

 > - Restart your Mac to ensure all changes take effect
 > - Verify your network connection and DNS settings
 > - Check that the NoLoAD service is running by opening Terminal and typing: `sudo launchctl list | grep NoMAD`
-> - If issues persist, you might need to reinstall the NoLoAD package or contact your IT support
+> - If issues persist, you might need to reinstall the NoLoAD package

 ---